"Our region has the highest amputation rates among Peripheral Arterial Disease Patients.

 Radiofrequency Ablation is an outpatient procedure that treats varicose veins at the root of the problem.
 This procedure applies consistent and uniform heat to contract the collagen in the vein walls.

-Sclerotherapy is a relatively painless procedure for venous deficiency in spider veins.
+This procedure is a relatively painless treatment for spider veins.
 Sclerotherapy uses fine needles, there is no need for surgical incisions or for anesthesia.
 This makes it a great option for treating facial veins.